 It’s become a multi-billion dollar industry.
 There’s a lot at stake!
 God help anyone who dares challenge this belief.
-It is a belief that is promoted by powerful Washington lobbyists, very prominent journalists, the most powerful TV preachers.
-Anyone who even questions this program is labelled as an Anti-Semitist or worst still- a heretic.
-It comes in various forms (or extremes) but nearly all of its proponents deride their opponents as promoting “Replacement” Theology.
-But what if those who promote the preeminence of Israel and the validity of the Old Covenant being “their” covenant for today are actually the true promoters of “Replacement” theology?
+It is a belief that is promoted by powerful Washington lobbyists, very prominent journalists, and the most popular TV preachers.
+Anyone who even questions this program is labelled as an Anti-Semitist or worst still – a heretic.
+It comes in various forms (or extremes) but nearly all of its proponents deride their opponents as promoting Replacement Theology.
+But what if those who promote the preeminence of Israel and the validity of the Old Covenant being ‘their’ current covenant for today are actually the true promoters of ‘Replacement Theology’?
 Is Israel really God’s unfinished business?

 “Replacement theologians teach that God is finished with Israel.
 In their view, Israel has been rejected and replaced by the church to carry out the work once entrusted to Israel”

 John Hagee, “In Defense of Israel” page 145

 And how do Dispensationalists respond to those like me – who disagree with them?
 They make shrill accusations like-

 “Replacement theologians are now carrying Hitler’s anointing and his message.”

 John Hagee, “Should Christians Support Israel?” page 132